The Wyld Men - The Vegetable Musicians

 Think of it as ‘precycling’.
 Before you use something, you use it for something else first -- in this case, parts of your next meal.
 Read on, follow the links and engage your imagination!

-The Wyld Men are three like minded artists who perform and experiment in the
+Wyld Men are three like minded artists who perform and experiment in the realms

-realms of music, theatre and movement.
-The "Veggie Music" CD is an exploration
+of music, theatre and movement.
+The "Veggie Music" CD is an exploration of song

-of song styles, soundscapes and radio theatre featuring the use of flutes made
+styles, soundscapes and radio theatre featuring the use of flutes made out of

-out of vegetables and other inventive sources of music.
-In this recording you
+vegetables and other inventive sources of music.
+In this recording you will hear

-will hear such instruments as Yam, Broccoli and Carrot Whistles as featured on
+such instruments as Yam, Broccoli and Carrot Whistles as featured on the album

 The Veggie Music CD gives the band ample opportunity to share the tunefulness of tubers.
 Seth's My favourite veggie cut (which is making more and more ipod downloads!!) is Location 5, an ode to David Brubecks' Take Five.
 The guitar man Frank is awesome, David (Grebe) performs some monstrous percussion, and Seth (Douglas) is very sassy on the beet, yam and broccoli and Jonathan explores the unexplored on slide potato.